robertutterback/robertutterback.github.io/_pages/schedule.md

 ---

 This is my calendar of classes, meetings, office hours, and other college events.
-If you need to meeting with me (outside of office hours), email me a few open slots on the calendar.
+If you need to meet with me (outside of office hours), email me a few open slots on the calendar.
 I'm normally on campus from about 8 AM to 5 PM.